• Blackie: family dog, 1950s

 • Driving back from LA and the water pump goes out and we ride in the tow truck to Pampa.
 She was so well-behaved.

 • Dog park friends & support.

 • Wiping off drool and she looks up at me with eyes that say she's sorry and she's embarrassed and ashamed a little bit for putting me through this.

 • Burgers and egg mcmuffins 4 x day

-• Laying with me on the sofa units watching TV, on the futon when I ate, on the pad in the office, in the grass if I'm outside, on the bed
+• Lying with me on the bed, on the sofa units watching TV, on the futon when I ate, on the pad in the office, in the grass if I'm outside.

 • When Brooklyn and I would take a walk, she would move to the bed so she could look out the window and watch for us.